 Northern Palawan and Puerto Princesa is a relatively safe place.
 Still, you need to be aware of pickpockets and bag-snatching.
 Don’t carry large amounts of cash with you, and always keep a copy of your passport separately from the actual passport.
 Thousands of foreigners travel every day to Northern Palawan without incident.

-There is a high risk of kidnappings of foreign in southern Sulu Sea near the cost of Sabah, Malaysia.
-You should exercise extreme caution if considering travel to southern tip of Palawan and it is recommended to travel there only if accompanied by an experienced local tour guide.
+There is a high risk of kidnappings of foreigners in the southern Sulu Sea near the coast of Sabah, Malaysia.
+You should exercise extreme caution if considering travel to the southern tip of Palawan and it is recommended to travel there only if accompanied by an experienced local tour guide.

-What are the main emergency numbers in Philippines?
+What are the main emergency numbers in the Philippines?